How Long Should I Do SEO For?

 • Your internal pages cross linking style

-• Your website code being optimised
+• Your website content being optimised

 It's then just a matter of a little ongoing work for your site to prove it's relevancy and authority to the search engines before you reach the top.
 So the answer is anything from one to six months for surprisingly good initial results.

-Then you need to consider your competition and what they are doing so that you can build a longterm plan.
+Then you need to consider your competition and what they are doing so that you can build a long-term plan.
 This means being in SEO for the long haul is the way to maintain your rankings.
 The good thing about SEO is, if you have to cut back on your budget or even halt promotional work for some time, your visitors (and sales) keep coming.
 See our AdWords vs SEO point under the Success heading.

 What if I'm just not in Google at all?